 BitTorrent, the P2P file sharing protocol, is still one of the most widely used ways of file sharing even after 18 years of its release and takedown of numerous torrent sites.

 It was developed by the American programmer Bram Cohen whose company now looks after the development.
 You can read our detailed post to know more about how BitTorrent works.

-The BitTorrent network allows users to source anything from music, movies, TV shows, software, audiobooks, etc. which are mostly in pirated form because there can be reasons why people indulge in piracy.
+The BitTorrent network allows users to source anything from music, movies, TV shows, software, audiobooks, etc. However, much of it is mostly in pirated form because there can be reasons why people indulge in piracy.
 But there are many websites hosting tons of legal torrents also.

-We have already told you in our earlier posts about some top torrent clients for macOS.
+We have already told you in our earlier posts about some top torrent clients for macOS and about torrent apps for Android.
 Now, we have come up with some of the best torrent programs for Windows 10 and previous versions.

-Before moving ahead, don’t forget to check out our 2018’s list of top 10 torrent sites.
+Before moving ahead, don’t forget to check out our list of top 10 torrent sites for 2021.

 1. Web Torrent – Best torrent software for casual users

 Web Torrent is, by far, the easiest torrent client I have used.
 It is a great torrent client alternative for users who want to keep themselves away from confusing features.
 All you need to do is paste the torrent file or magnet URL in its main window, and voila, your torrent download starts without any further ado.